mindkin/hourfleet/docs/configure-branding.md

 title: Configure Branding.
 ---
 # Branding
-These settings control the look and feel of your web app, and important SEO information for your customers and marketing in internet search engines like Google.
+These settings control the look and feel of your web app, and inlcude **important SEO information** for your customers and for marketing in internet search engines like Google.
 ~~~
 	"Branding": {
 		"Name": {